eihsu/mw/README.md

 # mw
-Marcus Weight endpoint for calculating and displaying his weight on metric LED board.
+Weight endpoint for calculating and displaying his weight on metric LED board.